 On September 1, 2021, the United States Bankruptcy Court for the Southern District of New York confirmed the bankruptcy settlement in In Re: Purdue Pharma L.P.
+The plan and settlement are currently subject to appeal in the Second Circuit.
 Gilbert played a central role in negotiating the terms of that settlement, involving all opioid creditors, the Purdue debtors, and the Sackler family.

 Gilbert has been involved in the Purdue opioid bankruptcy matter since 2019, when the firm was appointed by the U.S. Bankruptcy Court for the Southern District of New York as mass tort, deal, and insurance counsel to the Ad Hoc Committee of Governmental and Other Contingent Litigation Claimants in In re: Purdue Pharma L.P.